tanishagoyal2/NVSentinel/docs/designs/022-workflow-nvlink-err.md

 WORKFLOW_NVLINK_ERR is a resolution workflow for XID 74 [(NVLink_ERROR)](https://docs.nvidia.com/deploy/xid-errors/analyzing-xid-catalog.html) on **Hopper-based GPU architectures**.
 This workflow provides detailed bit-level analysis of NVLink error registers to determine the root cause and appropriate remediation action.

-The explaination of WORKFLOW_NVLINK_ERR in RAS Catalog doc is defined like this:
+The explanation of WORKFLOW_NVLINK_ERR in RAS Catalog doc is defined like this:

 ```text
  Extract the hex strings from the Xid error message.